eddiemcnally/kestrel/README.md

 First attempt at a C-based chess engine.

-The code is developed on OpenSuSE Leap 42.1 and is compiled with gcc 4.8.5.
+The code is developed on OpenSUSE Leap 42.1 and is compiled with gcc 4.8.5.
 Currently there is a dependancy on gcc built-in functions.

 The ./test directory contains test fixtures for running unit tests (uses the 'seatest' test framework - see https://github.com/keithn/seatest).